jonosachs/capital-city-app/README.md

 ```
 docker compose up --build
 ```
-3) Frontend: serve the contents of `frontend/` from `http://127.0.0.1:5500` (e.g., VS Code Live Server or `python -m http.server 5500`), then open the page in your browser.
+3) Frontend: serve the contents of `frontend/` from an allowed origin (`http://127.0.0.1:5500`, `http://localhost:5500`, or `http://localhost:3000`; e.g., VS Code Live Server or `python -m http.server 5500`), then open the page in your browser.
 4) Backend API: available at `http://localhost:8080`.

 ## Running locally without Docker